 Family Health Plans

-The All Kids and FamilyCare programs are comprised of six plans: FamilyCare/All Kids Assist; All Kids Share; All Kids Premium Level 1; All Kids Premium Level 2; All Kids Rebate and Moms and Babies.
+The All Kids and FamilyCare programs are comprised of five plans: FamilyCare/All Kids Assist; All Kids Share; All Kids Premium Level 1; All Kids Premium Level 2; and Moms and Babies.
 Children are eligible through 18 years of age.
-Adults must be either a parent or caretaker relative with a child under 19 years of age living in their home, or be a pregnant woman.
+Adults must be either a parent or caretaker relative with a child under 18 years of age living in their home, or be a pregnant woman.
 For all plans, non-pregnant adults must live in Illinois and be U.S. citizens or legal permanent immigrants in the country for a minimum of five years.
 Children and pregnant women must live in Illinois and are eligible regardless of citizenship or immigration status.
 For more information visit the All Kids and FamilyCare Websites.

 The All Kids Web site is maintained to provide easily accessible and current information about the program.
 Families may apply online through both an English and Spanish Web-based application.
 Both English and Spanish applications are also available for download by persons who want to apply for All Kids by mail.
 Those using the Website may also ask questions about the program.
 Information is provided about All Kids income guidelines/cost sharing, FamilyCare income guidelines and cost sharing, and All Kids Application Agents (AKAAs), who provide assistance to families when applying.

 FamilyCare/All Kids Assist provides a full range of health benefits to eligible children 18 years of age and younger, and their parents or caretaker relatives.
 To be eligible, children must live in families with countable family income within 147 percent of the federal poverty level (FPL).
 The parents/caretaker relatives are eligible for coverage if the countable income is up to 138% FPL.
 Children covered under All Kids Assist have no co-payments or premiums.
 FamilyCare Assist parents have a co-payment per medical service or prescription received.

 All Kids Share provides a full range of health benefits to eligible children.
 To be eligible children must have countable family income over 147 percent and at or below 157 percent of the FPL.